DesignInTheBlack/Elevate/README.md

    ```
 <br>

-   **※ Pass-Through Tokens and CSS**

-   You must pass through the value in the same way that you would write it in CSS.
+   Please note that you must pass through the value in the same way that you would write it in CSS.
    For example, preserving parentheses for values requiring them (e.g., URLs).

 <br>